-Thereafter, the farmers were categorized in to three categories i.e. large, small and marginal farmers.
+Thereafter, the farmers were categorized in to three categories on the basis of standard criteria of land holdings i.e. large (>2 ha), small (1-2 ha) and marginal (<1 ha) farmers.
 Following the procedure laid down above a sample of total 15 respondents i.e. 5 in each category from every selected village was drawn randomly.
 Thus, the samples for the present investigation were comprised of 120 respondents i.e. 60 from each Tehsil.
 The details about the number of villages and respondents of each category from identified villages are presented in Figure 1.
 Keeping in view the specific objective of study, the interview schedule was developed for collection of data from the selected respondents.
-Schedule consisted of general information of personnel attributes of respondents i.e. age, education, annual income, caste, size of land holding, family type and size of family of the respondents.
+Schedule consisted of general information of socio economic attributes of respondents i.e. age, education, annual income, caste, size of land holding, family type and size of family of the respondents.
+The classification and scoring of attributes viz., education, caste, family type and family size for respondents were done as per the scale developed by Trivedi G. and Pareek U [3].
+To measure the adoption level of respondents on the line of an adoption test developed by Chaturvedi (2000) was used for the study.
+[4]